Colorectal cancer: Post-treatment distress

 Regardless of treatment outcome, many CRC patients experience ongoing symptoms of anxiety, depression, and distress.

 Survivorship of CRC can involve significant lifestyle adjustments.
 Postoperative afflictions may include stomas, bowel issues, incontinence, odor, and changes to sexual functioning.
 These changes can result in distorted body image, social anxiety, depression, and distress—all of which contribute to a poorer quality of life.

 Colorectal cancer is the second leading cause of cancer-related death worldwide.
-Transitioning into palliative care and contending with mortality can be a deeply distressing experience for a CRC patient and their loved ones.
+CRC patients and their loved ones often struggle with the severity and difficulty of colorectal cancer in particular..

 Stigma

 Colorectal cancer is highly stigmatized and can elicit feelings of disgust from patients, healthcare professionals, families, intimate partners, and the general public.
 Patients with stomas are especially vulnerable to stigmatization due to unavoidable odors, gas, and unpleasant noises from stoma bags.
 Additionally, associated CRC risk factors like poor diet, alcohol consumption, and lack of physical activity prompt negative assumptions of blame and personal responsibility onto CRC patients.
-Judgement from others along with internalized self-blame and embarrassment can negatively affect self-esteem, sociability, and quality of life.
+Judgement from others, along with internalized self-blame and embarrassment, can negatively affect self-esteem, sociability, and quality of life.